nodemailer/nodemailer-web/content/app/_index.md

 **6\.** **Catchall service.** App includes built-in support for catchall email domain service.
 Just enable it with a click and you get a custom domain name.
 All emails sent to this domain are routed to a project in your app.

+**7\.** **AMP4Email.** Preview dynamic AMP4Email emails.
+If something is wrong with the message then NodemailerApp shows you the exact cause of the failure unlike email services that just plainly ignore dynamic content on errors.

 ### Using with XAMPP

 **Windows**